italia/public-opendata-sources/README.md

 ## How to export your resources

 If you are running a CKAN-IT instance with many harvesting sources defined (ie. using the web interface), you can export them all using `export_orgs.py` and `export_sources.py` scripts.
-You must have Python3 installed.
+You must have Python3 installed or use pipenv with provided Pipfile.

 ## How to contribute